 Option Description unattendedmodeui Specifies the interaction level for the unattended installation. <interaction level=""></interaction> The allowed values are: none: This is the default mode for unattended installations.
 In this mode, the installer does not display any prompts or progress information. minimal: In this mode, the installer does not display any prompts, but it provides the progress information through pop-up windows. minimalWithDialogs: In this mode, the installer displays some prompts, and it provides the progress information through pop-up windows. optionfile <filename></filename> Specifies the name of the option file.
-Provide the full path if the file does not reside in the current directory. installer-language <netvault backup<="" td="">Specifies the language for your NetVault Backup installation.
-The supported languages are:</netvault> Specifies the language for your NetVault Backup installation.
-The supported languages are: language> • en: English zh_CN: Simplified Chinese fr: French • de: German • ja: Japanese ko: Korean The default is English (en). setup-type <setup-< td="">Specifies the setup type for NetVault Backup Server.
-The setup type can be:</setup-<> Specifies the setup type for NetVault Backup Server.
-The setup type can be: type> Standard: This is a default option and enables you to use the NetVault Backup Server in standalone mode.
-MSP: This option enables you to use NetVault Backup Server and provide backup as a service to clients or customers.
-The Managed Service Provider (MSP) option is supported on the Windows and Linux Server pure 64-bit versions. prefix <installation directory=""></installation> Specifies the installation path for NetVault Backup.
-If the path contains spaces, enclose it in quotation marks ("").
-The default path is as follows: • On Linux: /usr/netvault • On Windows: "C:\Program Files\Quest\NetVault Backup" or "C:\Program Files (x86)\Quest\NetVault Backup" logical-name <netvault< td="">Specifies the NetVault Backup machine name.</netvault<> Specifies the NetVault Backup machine name.
-Backup machine name> By default, NetVault Backup uses the OS-assigned machine name.
-For more information about machine names, see Determine NetVault Backup name and password. password <password></password> Specifies the NetVault Backup machine password.
-The machine password is used while adding a NetVault Backup Client to the server.
+Provide the full path if the file does not reside in the current directory. installer-language <netvault language=""></netvault> Specifies the language for your NetVault installation.
+The supported languages are: • en: English zh_CN: Simplified Chinese • fr: French • de: German • ja : Japanese • ko: Korean The default is English (en). setup-type <setup-< td="">Specifies the setup type for NetVault Server.
+The setup type can be:</setup-<> Specifies the setup type for NetVault Server.
+The setup type can be: type> • Standard : This is a default option and enables you to use the NetVault Server in standalone mode. • MSP : This option enables you to use NetVault Server and provide backup as a service to clients or customers.
+The Managed Service Provider (MSP) option is supported on the Windows and Linux Server pure 64-bit versions. prefix <installation directory&gt;</installation Specifies the installation path for NetVault.
+If the path contains spaces, enclose it in quotation marks (" "). - The default path is as follows: • On Linux: /usr/netvault On Windows: "C:\Program Files\Quest\NetVault" or "C:\Program Files (x86)\Quest\NetVault" logical-name <netvault< td="">Specifies the NetVault machine name.</netvault<> Specifies the NetVault machine name. machine name> By default, NetVault uses the OS-assigned machine name.
+For more information about machine names, see Determine NetVault name and password. password <password></password> Specifies the NetVault machine password.
+The machine password is used while adding a NetVault Client to the server.
 The password can contain a maximum of 100 characters.
-It cannot contain the following characters: \ and spaces For more information about passwords, see Determine NetVault Backup name and password.
-If no password is set during installation, NetVault Backup uses the system's root or administrator password.
+It cannot contain the following characters: $\setminus$ and spaces For more information about passwords, see Determine NetVault name and password.
+If no password is set during installation, NetVault uses the system's root or administrator password.